 There are better choices of sampling than proportionate stratified sampling to carry out this type of analysis.
 The disproportionate may be a better choice.

 Disproportionate stratified sampling

-On the other hand, the strata have different sampling fractions, and as such, this sampling procedure is not an equiprobable selection.
-To estimate the population parameters, the population composition must compensate for the sample’s disproportion.
-However, for some research projects, disproportionate stratified sampling may be more appropriate than proportional.
+On the other hand, the strata have different sampling fractions, so this sampling procedure is not an equiprobable selection.
+The population composition must compensate for the sample’s disproportion to estimate the population parameters.
+However, for some research projects, disproportionate stratified sampling may be more appropriate than proportionate.

-The proportional allocation may not produce a sufficient number of cases for this type of detailed analysis.
+The proportionate allocation may need to produce more cases for this type of detailed analysis.
 One option is to oversample small or infrequent strata.
 Such oversampling would create a disproportionate distribution of sample strata compared to the population.
-However, there may be a sufficient number of cases to carry out the strata analysis required for the purposes of the study.
+However, there may be sufficient cases to carry out the strata analysis required for the study.